 Oliver is a defence specialist and has acted as lead counsel in many trials.
 Oliver defends throughout England and Wales in serious and often high-profile cases which have given him a particular understanding of the pressures individuals face and how to defend such cases successfully.

-Oliver’s area of specialism include murder, organised crime (involving drugs conspiracies, money laundering and fraud), fatal road traffic offences (as recommended by the ‘Legal 500’ and regulatory offences, in particular health and safety.
+Oliver’s area of specialism include murder, terrorism, organised crime (involving drugs conspiracies, money laundering and fraud), fatal road traffic offences (as recommended by the ‘Legal 500’ and regulatory offences, in particular health and safety.

 Oliver’s knowledge of information technology assists him particularly in fraud cases which demand the management of vast amounts of material.
 This enables a pro-active approach to crucial issues such as non-disclosure and abuse of process.
 He has acted as lead counsel in numerous large scale frauds.